R (on the application of SC, CB and 8 children) v. Secretary of State for Work and Pensions and others UKSC 26

 - The two child limit arguably discriminates against children living in households containing more than two children, compared with children living in households containing one or two children, contrary to Article 14 when read with Article 8 ECHR.

-Having decided that the two child limit engages Article 14 in the two ways outlined above, the Court goes on to decide if it is, nonetheless, justified.
+Having decided that the two child limit engages Article 14 in the two ways outlined above, the Court went on to decide if it is, nonetheless, justified.

 Indirect discrimination against women